 About this space:

-So why am I here?
-Friends and family have asked me to create a space to share my photos, recipes, and knowledge of ingredients.
 I do not claim to be an expert in anything except, perhaps, being a dilettante.
-But I do love to explore the world through the lens of food.
-Ever since I was little and popped a sprig of wood sorrel in my mouth, I have been obsessed with ingredients.
-Especially those obtained outside the walls of a grocery store.
+I do love to explore the world through the lens of food.
+Ever since I was little and popped a sprig of wood sorrel in my mouth, I have been obsessed with ingredients, especially those obtained outside the walls of a grocery store.

 I was lucky to have parents who went back to the land, not as hippies, but as working people who wanted something more for their children.
 This was not a hobby for my parents, they toiled and spent time helping local farmers, learning a great deal of knowledge along the way.
 My parents are now rural to the bone.